dustinpfister/blog_posts/_posts/lodash_map.md

 ## 3 - Vanilla javascript alternatives to lodash map

 When it comes to vanilla javaScript alternatives to the lodash map method there is the [array map method](/2020/06/16/js-array-map/) of the [array prototype](/2018/12/10/js-array/).
+One draw back with the array map method is that, well it is an array method rather than a collection method like in lodash.
+However this can easily be addressed by just making use of some additional vanilla javaScript features beyond just simply that of the array map method such as the [Object keys](/2018/12/15/js-object-keys/) static method that will return an array of public key names of any object, and with that there is also an Object.values method that will do the same as with Object keys only with values rather than key names.

 ### 3.1 - Simple example of Array.map